klis87/redux-requests/packages/redux-requests/README.md

 Use react bindings to decrease code amount with React even more

+### Typescript friendly

+It has many utilities to make Typescript experience even greater, for example all data generics are inferred in selectors and dispatch results automatically.

 ## Installation [:arrow_up:](#table-of-content)

 To install the package, just run: